Chintanpatel24/ins_finder/README.md

 # 💬 Description
-**yesitsme** is a simple Python script which tries to find Instagram account associated with a specific name, e-mail and phone number.
+**i** is a simple Python script which tries to find Instagram account associated with a specific name, e-mail and phone number.
 Leveraging dumpor.com indexing capabilities, it retrieves all usernames associated with a certain name and automatically compares the fetched toutatis obfuscated e-mail/phone with the given one, saving time and energy while doing online investigations.